mjordan/islandora_workbench/README.md

          * Set "Granularity" to "Method" and check "GET", "Accepted request formats" to "JSON", and "Authentication providers" to "basic_auth".
          * Click on the "Save configuration" button.

+While installing the Islandora Workbench Integration module is currently optional as described above, it will likely become required in the future.

 ## Installation